concourse/concourse/CONTRIBUTING.md

 (just don't push them)
 - Upload a garden-linux-release to your bosh-lite, you can grab it [here](https://github.com/concourse/concourse/releases)
-- cd to the top-level of tesflight (it's a submodule) and run ```./scripts/local-test```
+- cd to the top-level of testflight (it's a submodule) and run ```./scripts/local-test```
-- Sit back and wait for the test-flight to pass
+- Sit back and wait for the testflight to pass

 ### Running ATC Suite